Academic Advising

 • Promote learning opportunities that will help students define or meet personal goals and plans.

-• Assist their advisees in preparing a program that is consistent with their abilities and interests.
+• Assist their advisees in preparing an academic program that is consistent with their abilities and interests.

 • Monitor progress toward educational/career goals.